kaandesu/fouralizer/README.md

 > [!IMPORTANT]
 > fouralizer is currently under development.
-> Gif above might not doesn't reflect the current progress.
+> Gif above might not reflect the current progress.
 > Will update on contributionsevery minor version update.

 ### Contribution